DreAymi/SAXS_reconstruction_two/README.md

 5. Run auto_encoder.py in directory "train_autoencoder", to train autoencoder network.
 The well-trained model will be saved in directory "train_autoencoder/model"

 6. Run function run_iq() in generate_data.py.
-This step will compute all the pisa pdb in directory "samermax_pisa_pdb".
+This step will compute the iq profile of all the pisa pdb in directory "samermax_pisa_pdb".
 And save all the iq data in directory "pisa_data_iq"

 7. Run function generate_gene() in generate_data.py.
 This step will get the latend vector of all the pisa pdb in well-trained autoencoder model.
 And save the results in directory "pisa_data_gene".